 Is There Anything Unique About The Murals?

 Of course!
-These murals paintings are one-of-a-kind and include face and body painting.
-Though, the paintings differ across the region.
+These mural paintings are one-of-a-kind and include face and body painting.
+However, the paintings differ across the region.
 For instance, in the palace of Mattancherry, women are shown to have round faces and fuller bodies.
 Whereas the Padmanabhapuram palace in South Travancore depicts women with long faces and well-built bodies.

 What Are The Various Styles And Colours?